tldr-pages/tldr/pages/common/pamtofits.md

 # pamtofits

-> Convert a Netpbm image into the Flexible Image Transport System (FITS) format.
+> Convert a Netpbm image to the Flexible Image Transport System (FITS) format.
 > See also: `fitstopnm`.
 > More information: <https://netpbm.sourceforge.net/doc/pamtofits.html>.